Quick question: How do you determine strategic choices for your business?

 We live in a fast-paced environment where we have to make informed decisions quickly.
-Waiting for information to be gathered from all departments then processed will have you lagging behind your competition.
+Waiting for information to be gathered from all departments and then processed will have you lagging behind your competition.

 2. Negatively impacting crucial areas of your business

 Inaccurate spreadsheets hamper your financial planning and budgeting.
 Poorly organized data will overburden your IT staff.
 Incomplete performance management data from your HR guys will make it hard to recognize and reward the top employees or even notice if there’s poor team culture.
-You can remedy this by actively tracking contributions in real time using the right performance management software.
+You can remedy this by actively tracking contributions in real-time using the right performance management software.

 3. Limited communication and collaboration

 The existence of data silos within a company means that your employees have limited access to information.
 Therefore, they cannot utilize the full value of the collected data.
 They also miss out on the chance to work together with a similar goal in mind.

 4. A decrease in the quality and credibility of data